Amongst a world in transition, many of us are not yet certain where to show love and where to set boundaries – or even where to begin.

-If something similar might have also happened to you, I have come up with a simple tool which might help to identify the situation and to support you as a reminder of where you currently are.
+If something similar might have also happened to you, I have come up with a simple tool that might help to identify the situation and to support you as a reminder of where you currently are.

-Does your reality/personal experience support your perception?
+Does your reality or personal experience support your perception?

 Ask yourself, “Does your reality/personal experience support your perception?”